exercism/perl5/docs/INSTALLATION.md

 ```

+---

 ### Install Test Suite
 The Perl 5 track in Exercism uses [Test2 Suite](https://metacpan.org/pod/Test2::Suite)
 to verify the codes.
-It's mandatory installing this suite to have your tests verifyied.
+It's mandatory installing this suite to have your tests verified.

+The last bundle is _Test2::V0_.

 We strongly recommend you installing local::lib and cpanminus,
 so you could install packages and work under your own workspace.